stratdev3/SimpleW/documentation/simplew/docs/reference/logger.md

 ## Constructor

-Prefix the logger with a string
+Prefix the logger with a string :

 ```csharp
 private static readonly ILogger _log = new Logger("MyClass");
 ```

-Prefix the logging with a Type as string
+Prefix the logger with a type as a string :

 ```csharp
 private static readonly ILogger _log = new Logger<MyClass>();